 Order setting on the app settings page.
 The apps will be displayed in assending order.

 The Common Settings include those settings that are common to all apps or extension such as the

 Show in apps library, and

 Enable feedback (see Figure 11).
 Many of these settings correspond with attributes of the term:app class and can be overridden by the portal administrator.
-Other control the visibility or accessibility of the app.
+Others control the sorting order, visibility, or accessibility of the app.

 Figure 11.
 App settings page showing Common Settings.

 CUSTOM SETTINGS heading and are defined by the app developer (see Figure 12).
 Custom Settings have simple values such as strings, integers, floats, or booleans, but all are entered as text.
 For boolean type Custom Settings, type a valid boolean value such as

 Figure 12.
 Custom Settings section of an app.